locka99/opcua/docs/client.md

 ### Calling a service

-Each service call to the server has a corresponding client side function.
+Each service call in the server has a corresponding client side function.
 For example to create a subscription there is a `create_subscription()` function in the client's `Session`.
 When this is called, the API will fill in a `CreateSubscriptionRequest` message, send it to the server, wait for the corresponding `CreateSubscriptionResponse` and return from the call with the contents of the response.